Finisterre - A Positive Impact Business

 In 2018 Finisterre became a certified B Corp, meaning we have a legal obligation to all stakeholders to ensure that the people, environment and communities where we operate are all looked after positively, whether in our head office, stores, supply chain.

 We expect our suppliers to not only obey the law but also take great care to respect the wellbeing of their employees, communities, and environment in which they operate.
-They should sign up to our Code of Conduct and communicate and implement these principles throughout their business dealings for Finisterre, including with their own employees and their downstream suppliers.
+They are required to sign up to our Code of Conduct and communicate and implement these principles throughout their business dealings for Finisterre, including with their own employees and their downstream suppliers.

-Finisterre’s aim is to develop a supply chain that adheres to our Code of Conduct.
-They include principles of international law such as the ILO’s fundamental principles for rights at work: no child labour, no forced labour, no discrimination, and the right to freedom of association and collective bargaining.
-Our principles also cover best practices in wages, working hours, communication of employment conditions and health and safety in the workplace.
+Finisterre’s aim is to develop and maintain a sustainable supply chain that adheres to our Code of Conduct and internationally recognised human rights standards.
+They include principles of international law such as the ILO Fundamental Principles and Rights at Work: no child labour, no forced labour, no discrimination, and the right to freedom of association and collective bargaining.
+Our principles also cover best practices in wages, working hours, communication of employment conditions, grievances and disciplinaries and health and safety in the workplace.

 In addition, we expect our partner suppliers to meet our high expectations of respect for the environment.

 Finisterre takes these principles extremely seriously and expect our suppliers to work towards exceeding these requirements.
 All direct suppliers are required to sign up to our principles.
 This is followed up by frequent visits by our own employees as well as visits from external auditors.
+Corrective action plans and capacity-building programs will be implemented where necessary.
 I hope you will join me in helping us ensure that the people, environment, and communities where we operate are all able to benefit with Finisterre’s help.

 Supplier Code Of Conduct